Ground penetrating radar

 GPR may seem like an obscure branch of remote sensing, but it is certainly an important one.
 With its continued advancement, GPR will become more useful and less costly, and its applications will likely expand to new fields and disciplines.

-1. anant murmu says:
+1. anant murmu Avatar

 i am currently doing my project on ground penetrating radar and it would be of great help if you tell me “how to process gpr data in radan or how i can get better results from gpr data processing in radan”.